 It is the job of the media to cover protesters to brave unruly situations and cover all sides of the story of the convention.
 They must cover the protesters outside of the convention center and keep the Democratic party from dictating the coverage of the event.

+Protesters are only perceived as dangerous because their message challenges the status quo.
+It's the message that is feared.
+Thus, efforts to confine and control the dissenters are really efforts to confine and control their political messages, whatever those might be.
 Free speech zones and all the secrecy that goes with them are not only unconstitutional by unpractical for Denver.
 By restricting where protesters can go to a few areas far from the action you are enticing them to do more in a desperate attempt to grab the attention of the press.

 If you make them feel like they voice cannot be heard because they are physically kept hundreds of feet away from everyone that is participating in the conventions some protesters are more likely to protest in ways in more extreme and even violent ways.
 Some protesters will come to the free speech zones with the attitude that the only way to get reporters to bring their cameras over and take a peek at what they are doing is to get on the nerves of the police.

 Fencing off protesters and keeping them out of the action sends the message to people all over the county that they are really two Americans. ( to steal a line from a famous speech of John Edwards) The connected: politicians who claim to represent the people, corporate tycoons and really rich people and the unconnected; everyone else who lack the money and fame to get their voice heard.
+If protesters felt like someone in the convention was willing to listen to their cries if they felt like they did not have to create a chaotic situation to get the attention of the media they might be more likely to corporate.

 The protesters need to a reason to believe that some of the politicians did not come all this way just to grandstand and preach from their bully pulpit.
 They did not come from all over the country and all over the world to be treated like terrorists suspects and extremists.